AlexeiKorobov/PrayerBookServer/README.md

 # PrayerBookServer
-An charitable project for an Android application
+A charitable project for an Android application